programble/rcmp/README.md

 ### Configuration

-RCMP optionally redirects `GET` requests to `/` to the URL specified by the `ROOT_REDIRECT` environment variable.
+RCMP optionally redirects `GET` requests for `/` to the URL specified by the `ROOT_REDIRECT` environment variable.

 RCMP loads server configuration from the YAML file specified in the